 Track Record of Successful Product Innovation.
-We have a track record of developing new solutions for our customers to provide more value and increase average revenue per customer, thereby deepening our competitive edge.
+We have a track record of developing new solutions for our customers that provide increased relationship value and drive incremental average revenue per customer, thereby deepening our competitive edge.
 We launched our first brand safety solution in 2010 and have continued to develop leading-edge solutions ever since.
-We have continued our track record of innovation in recent years including launching Authentic Brand Safety, which we believe is the industry's only solution that allows advertisers to programmatically avoid unsuitable content across platforms using the same settings established for post-bid evaluation.
-In 2019, we launched our first CTV solutions which now detect over 100,000 fraudulent device signatures per day.
-In 2020, we introduced DV Authentic Attention, which we believe is the first solution in the market to combine dozens of ad exposure and user engagement metrics on individual impressions to provide predictive analytics and improve performance outcomes, and our Custom Contextual solution, which allows advertisers to target their ads to relevant content without depending on cookie-based tracking.
+We have continued our track record of innovation in recent years as demonstrated by the launch of Authentic Brand Safety, which we believe is the industry's only solution that allows advertisers to programmatically avoid unsuitable content across platforms using the same settings established for post-bid evaluation.
+In 2019, we launched our first CTV solutions which now detect over 100,000 fraudulent device signatures per day, providing significant savings to our clients by preventing wasted ad spend.
+In 2020, we introduced both DV Authentic Attention, which we believe is the first solution in the market to combine dozens of ad exposure and user engagement metrics on individual impressions to provide predictive analytics and improve performance outcomes, and our Custom Contextual solution, which allows advertisers to match their ads to relevant content without depending on cookie-based tracking.

 Loyal and Growing Customer Base.
-Our customers represent many of the largest advertisers in the world including Colgate-Palmolive, Disney, Ford, Mondelēz and Pfizer.
-In each of 2019 and 2018, we maintained over 95% gross revenue retention rates across our customer base.
-With this foundation, we were able to drive 155% net revenue retention in 2019 and 130% in 2018 through increased advertising volume and the successful launch of newly-introduced solutions.
-This growth in our existing customer base together with strong new customer wins has increased the number of customers contributing over \$1 million of revenue to more than 40 customers in 2019, up from 12 in 2017.
+Our customers represent many of the largest advertisers in the world including Colgate-Palmolive, Ford, Mondelez and Pfizer.
+In each of 2019 and 2018, we maintained over 95% gross revenue retention rates across our customer base and retained 100% of our top 75 customers.
+With this foundation, we were able to drive 156% net revenue retention in 2019 and 131% in 2018 through increased advertising volume and the successful launch of newly-introduced solutions.
+This growth in our existing customer base together with strong new customer wins has increased the number of customers contributing over \$1 million of revenue to more than 40 customers in 2019, up from 25 in 2018.

 Scaled and Profitable Business Model.
 We have an attractive operating model, driven by the scalability of our platform, the consistent nature of our revenue, our significant operating leverage and low capital intensity.
 Our platform allows us to provide large-scale data analytics to customers around the world seamlessly and cost-effectively.
-We are able to scale our solutions efficiently and with limited incremental cost for new customers and additional solutions, with our cost of sales, excluding depreciation and amortization, representing only 14% of revenues and Adjusted EBITDA margin of 38% in 2019.
+We are able to scale our solutions efficiently and with limited incremental cost for new customers and additional solutions.
+Our cost of sales (excluding depreciation and amortization) represented only 14% of revenues and helped deliver an Adjusted EBITDA margin of 38% in 2019.
 We have grown our business rapidly while also achieving profitability, demonstrating the strength of our platform and business model.
 For additional detail on costs of sales excluding depreciation and amortization, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations."

 Well-Aligned with Privacy Restrictions.
-We believe that we are well positioned to benefit from increasing government regulations and changing industry standards and privacy policies restricting the collection and use of personal data for advertising purposes.
+We believe that we are well positioned to benefit from increasing government regulations and changing industry privacy standards that increasingly restrict the collection and use of personal data for advertising purposes.
 Our software platform does not rely on third-party cookies, and we provide advertisers with an alternative source of data to deliver targeted advertising by leveraging non-personalized data based on the context of web pages and the engagement with and exposure to digital ads.
-In addition, we introduced our Custom Contextual solution in late 2020, which allows advertisers to target their ads to relevant content in order to maximize user engagement and drive campaign performance, without depending on cookie-based tracking.
-As privacy restrictions evolve, we believe there will be increased demand for our contextual targeting and performance solutions.
+In addition, we introduced our Custom Contextual solution in late 2020, which allows advertisers to match their ads to relevant content in order to maximize user engagement and drive campaign performance, without depending on cookie-based tracking.
+As privacy restrictions evolve, and tracking identifiers such as cookies lose favor, we believe there will be increased demand for our contextual targeting and performance solutions.